7 Best Hiking Trails in Japan

 This is the highest mountain in Japan.
 They say the higher the altitude, the better the views.
 This hike is not recommended for amateurs.
 The extreme altitude changes can cause altitude sickness, so it is best to not rush the hike in one day.

 It is best to hike this active volcano from July- September so you can avoid the treacherous snowfalls.
+It is one of the best hiking trails in Japan.

 2. Daisetsuzan National Park (Hokkaido Prefecture)